Get Your Students Talking Online

 Perusall

-Our featured Perusall user is Anna Gibson, PhD, an assistant teaching professor in the Department of English.
-Gibson uses Perusall extensively in a range of classes all the way from introductory undergraduate classes to graduate courses.
-The course that she’s focused on in this article is an online asynchronous literature survey where Perusall is a major component to the way discussion and close reading take place.
-She typically has between 30 and 60 students in her online asynchronous course.
+Our featured Perusall user is Anna Gibson, PhD, assistant teaching professor in the Department of English.
+Dr. Gibson uses Perusall extensively, from introductory undergraduate courses to graduate seminars.
+In this article, she focuses on an online asynchronous literature survey in which Perusall plays a central role in facilitating discussion and close reading.
+Her courses typically enroll between 30 and 60 students.

 Q: Why did you select Perusall for your course, and how do you use it?